 17. Term you wish to study in Japan: This question does not guarantee that you’ll get the whole term you ask for.
 You’ll have to apply for each extension separately later.
 (See my article about How to Extend Your MEXT Scholarship.)
 It tells the Embassy and the Universities what your long-term plans are, though, so they have a better idea of your situation.

 It is possible to start as a Non-regular student (in 15 above) at the Master’s degree level and select Doctoral degree here.
+However, you cannot select that you only want to be a Non-regular student.
+You must have the intent to earn a degree in Japan.

 If you have are still a student and have no employment history, that will not count against you, so don’t worry about it.